 Few sights in Hong Kong are as recognisable or beloved as.
 From it’s lofty heights you can peer down on virtually the entire city — from the distant mountains of the New Territories backdropping glittering Victoria Harbour and bustling Central directly below, to the outlying islands.
 What better way to introduce your little ones to the unique geography, waterways, inhabitants, flora and fauna of this fabulous city?

-Hong Kong’s police HQ and gaol turned heritage cultural compound, Tai Kwun, is a sprawling labyrinth of discovery for kids and adults alike.
+Hong Kong’s police HQ and gaol turned heritage cultural compound,, is a sprawling labyrinth of discovery for kids and adults alike.
 The former jail cells have been reborn as interactive exhibits depicting what life on the inside would have been like.
 If time is on your side, there are even regular Family Day events where accompanied children over the age of five can participate in guided interactive tours.

-With a history dating as far back as 1880, Hong Kong’s Star Ferry is an undisputed and cherished icon of the city’s harbourscape.
-Make sure you’re over on the Tsim Sha Tsui promenade by 8pm, when the nightly laser and LED spectacle ‘A Symphony of Lights’ takes place, set to orchestral music.
+With a history dating as far back as 1880, Hong Kong’sis an undisputed and cherished icon of the city’s harbourscape.
+Hop aboard to enjoy the views as you cross from Central to Tsim Sha Tsui and choose from the plethora of eateries on the other side.
+Make sure you’re on the by 8pm, when the nightly laser and LED spectacle ‘ ’ takes place, set to orchestral music.

-By now your little ones must be famished (and you too!), so keep it simple with a few stops on the MTR to Lai Chi Kok Station, where a two-minute walk will deposit you at Mr Tree.
+By now your little ones must be famished (and you too!), so keep it simple with a few stops on the MTR to Lai Chi Kok Station, where a two-minute walk will deposit you at.
 Occupying 560 sqm, Mr Tree dedicates half its floor space to a cafeteria-style dining hall serving kid-friendly eats, and the other half to a playground for 0-6 year-old, featuring rope bridges, slides and a mega ball pool.